 Collaboration, Review and Approval Process

-Common Data Environment (CDE)
+Common Data Collaboration Platform for BIM (BIM CDCP)

-XXXXX is proposed as the CDE Platform in this project.
-The proposed system is a cloud based CDE solution, which could be used to organize, distribute, and share files on a single, connected cloud platform, ensuring all team members have access to the information they need.
-Authorised users could access the CDE with a standard html5 supported web browser, such as Chrome, Safari and Firefox.
-The BIM team will setup workflow process, meta data, folder structure, and role-based user access with the system.
+XXXXX is proposed as the BIM CDCP Platform in this project.
+The proposed system is a cloud based BIM CDCP solution, which could be used to organize, distribute, and share files on a single, connected cloud platform, ensuring all team members have access to the information they need.
+Authorised users could access the BIM CDCP with a standard html5 supported web browser, such as Chrome, Safari and Firefox.
+The BIM Team will setup workflow process, meta data, folder structure, and role-based user access with the system.

-The proposed CDE include built-in workflow process.
+The proposed BIM CDCP include built-in workflow process.
 It not only provides a cloud storage to share and stored the models, but also allows the authorised stakeholders to review and comment the models through a web-based browser.
 The workflow process records all the comments made by the users permanently in the system.

-The proposed CDE is hoisted in a ISO27001 certified data centre with physical system resilience and network security.
+The proposed BIM CDCP is hoisted in a ISO27001 certified data centre with physical system resilience and network security.
 The system provider includes authentication, encryption and operational security control functions and features.
 For more information, please refer to the security white paper published by the XXXX in Annex X…

-The proposed CDE also complied to the requirement of ISO19650 folder and naming convention requirements.
+The proposed BIM CDCP also complied to the requirement of ISO19650 folder and naming convention requirements.

 Information Management

-All data and deliverables of the project shall be managed by folders in the CDE.
+All data and deliverables of the project shall be managed by folders in the BIM CDCP.
 Folders names are used to represent that state of the BIM data.
-Other metadata such as information originator, sharing status, approval status, version, and general description will be setup as the attributes of each file in the CDE system.
+Other metadata such as information originator, sharing status, approval status, version, and general description will be setup as the attributes of each file in the BIM CDCP system.

-The BIM team shall set up project folders in the CDE platform to control the data flow according to the requirement in the ISO19650 requirement.
+The BIM Team shall set up project folders in the BIM CDCP platform to control the data flow according to the requirement in the ISO19650 requirement.
 The proposed folder structure will be as follow:

 01-WIP: Work In Progress folder.
 All current models are stored in this folder with sub-folders.